vbshightime/WL-Sense-Analytics-ThingChart/README.md

 ![gChart1](https://github.com/ncdcommunity/WL-Sense-Analytics-ThingChart/blob/master/gChart4.png)

-* Similarly we can do it for Wireless Vibration and Temperature Sensors.
-There is one column in graph which will show the temperature and     Vibration values.
+* Similarly if we can do not need Temperature Graph Uncheck the checkbox and only vibration graph will show up..

 ![gChart1](https://github.com/ncdcommunity/WL-Sense-Analytics-ThingChart/blob/master/gChart1.png)